Skip to content

 olpro.com.my Listed by apt73 Ransomware Group

 On April 27, 2026, Malaysian engineering firm OLPRO Engineering Sdn Bhd appeared on the leak site of the ransomware group known as apt73.
-The company, which designs and manufactures industrial products, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, employee or contractor whose details were stored in those files could now be at risk.
+The company, which designs and manufactures industrial products, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, employee or contractor whose details were stored in those files could now be at risk.

 Public reporting indicates that apt73 posted proof of the breach on its dark-web leak site, listing OLPRO Engineering Sdn Bhd as a victim.
 The data taken consists of internal files rather than a simple database dump.
 No precise count of affected records has been published, and the company has not issued a public statement detailing what specific information was inside the stolen files.
 The listing appeared on April 27, 2026, following the typical ransomware pattern of exfiltration followed by public shaming when ransom demands go unmet.